cs544-wisc/f23/p7/README.md

 The JSON file has the following keys at the top/outermost level:

 * `partition`: the partition number in the temperatures stream, from which the stats were computed.
-* `offset`: the partition offset up to which the consumer compleated reading to produce this file (sort of like a checkpoint)
+* `offset`: the partition offset up to which the consumer completed reading to produce this file (sort of like a checkpoint)
 * month-key: one key for each month in the partition (in the above example, months "January" and "April")

 Each month-key ("January", "April", etc.) maps to another set of keys representing the years for which weather data was captured.
 For each year mapped to a month, there's a collection of fields that summarizes the weather for that month in that specific year.
 For a given year, this summary includes:

 * `count`: the number of days for which data is available.
 * `sum`: sum of temperatures seen so far (yes, this is an odd metric by itself)